-It’s pretty simple, if you are 16 years or older you can locate and unlock scooters around the city with the Lime app.
+It’s pretty simple, if you are 16 years or older you can locate and unlock scooters around the city with an app – either Lime or Neuron.
 To get started:

-- Download the App (Lime).
+- Download the App.
 Sign up.
 Add payment method.

 - Locate a scooter via the app.

 - It’ll set you back $1 to unlock the scooter and then you pay 30c per minute to scoot around.